dmitrybirin/tello-api/README.md

 ```

-To create an instance with different drone host and ports use the [DroneConstructorInterface](./src/types.ts#L1) as in example with defaults 👇
+To create an instance with different drone host and ports use the [DroneConstructorInput interface](./src/types.ts#L1) as in example with defaults 👇

 ``` typescript
 const drone = new Drone({